vyperlang/vyper/docs/built-in-functions.rst

 Built in Functions
 ***********************

-Viper contains a set amount of built in functions that would be timely and/or unachievable to write in Viper.
+Vyper contains a set amount of built in functions that would be timely and/or unachievable to write in Vyper.

 .. _functions: